animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using {data-store-name}'s *Gfsh* CLI shell tool.
-This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by {data-store-name}'s *Cluster Configuration Service*.
+The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using GemFire's *Gfsh* CLI shell tool.
+This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by GemFire's *Cluster Configuration Service*.

 </div>